Fredbian/MONU-FSF-Module2_Challenge/README.md

+# Module 2 Chanllenge

-Description:
+## Description:
-This is the Week 2 Chanllenge, which required to build up a professional Portfolio Morkup.
+This is the Week 2 Chanllenge.
+It is a professional Portfolio Morkup bulided for myself.
+It has three main parts now, header, main and footer.
+In the main part, it contents the three projects will be done during this course.

-Module2 Chanllenge Screenshot:
+## Module2 Chanllenge Screenshot:
 ![](images%5CModule2%20Chanllenge_Screenshot.png)

-URL links:
+## URL links:
 https://fredbian.github.io/MONU-FSF-Module2_Challenge/